Naoki95957/GameOfLifeUnityShader/README.md

 ### Unity version
 Should be kind of updated.
 It should be easy to update to whatever version you want to use, but currently it is targeting 2019.3.0a11

+### How to use
+There is an example script, object, and compute shader written.
+All you need to do in order to see the scene is really load the provided unity scene: 'MyScene.unity'